darkixion/pg_rep_test/README.md

 	  -d DIRS               comma-separated list of directory names starting with primary (default: primary,standby1,standby2,...)
-	  -a ARCHIVEDIR         name of the archive directory (default: archive) -h help               show this help then exit
+	  -a ARCHIVEDIR         name of the archive directory (default: archive) -h                    show this help then exit

 ## Example